Scams and data breaches

 Serious damage can occur when your information winds up in the wrong hands because of a data breach, but there are steps you can take to protect yourself.

 2. Look out for scams.
 Scammers will use the data breach and target people exposed by it in any way they can.
-Practice the ‘Three ways to avoid scams’ and ‘Scam awareness Do’s and Don’ts’ we have detailed above.
+Practice the steps we explained in earlier sections of this page.

 3. Secure your bank accounts.
-Tell all your banks or credit providers that you have been a victim of a data breach and work with them to put measures in place to protect your finances e.g. setting transaction limits, enabling multi-factor authentication, additional security questions, using other forms of ID to verify your identity.
+Tell all your banks or credit providers you’ve been a victim of a data breach and work with them to put measures in place to protect your finances.
+These measures could include setting transaction limits, enabling multi-factor authentication, additional security questions, and using other forms of ID to verify your identity.

 4. Place a ban on your credit files.
 You can apply to the three credit reporting agencies in Australia for a ban to be placed on your credit files.
 This will stop people fraudulently getting credit or loans in your name.
 This is a free service.
 See the IDCARE credit ban factsheet or go to our page on Credit Reports for more information.

-5. Contact your Superannuation Fund.
-Tell your Superannuation Fund that you have been a victim of a data breach and work with them to put measures in place to protect your money e.g. an alert to be placed on your account, additional security question, placing a hold on any activity.
+5. Contact your superannuation fund.
+Tell your super fund you have been a victim of a data breach and work with them to put measures in place to protect your money (e.g. an alert to be placed on your account, additional security question, placing a hold on any activity).

 6. Check if you need to replace your driver’s licence.
-Most states and territories will allow you to replace either or both your driver licence number and card number.
-By changing either of these it will make it harder for criminals to take out loans in your name.
-For more information about whether you need to replace your driver licence, please contact your state or territory road transport authority
+Most states and territories will allow you to replace either or both your driver’s licence number and card number.
+Changing either of these will make it harder for criminals to take out loans in your name.
+For more information about whether you need to replace your driver’s licence, contact your state or territory road transport authority.

 9. Contact your telecommunications and internet providers and other online services.
 Contact your telco and internet providers, tell them about the data breach and request additional security on your accounts.
-If you have online services accounts (like Buy Now Pay Later, Uber, eBay, and other online accounts) be sure to place extra security on these.
-Criminals commonly use these accounts to make fraudulent purchases.
+If you have online services accounts (like buy now pay later, Uber, eBay, and other online accounts) be sure to place extra security on these.
+Criminals often use these accounts to make fraudulent purchases.

 10. Change your passwords.
-Change your online banking and email account passwords.
-Use different passwords for each account.
+Change your online banking and email account passwords, using different passwords for each account.
 The stronger the password, the better the security it will provide for your accounts.
 For more information, see the Australian Cyber Security Centre.

 11. Change the email address you use for important accounts.
 Your email address may now be in the hands of a criminal.
-If it is possible, you may want to stop using that email account for important things e.g. bank accounts, telco accounts, Apple ID or Google recovery email, MyGov account or other government services.
+If possible, you may want to stop using that email account for important things (e.g. bank accounts, telco accounts, Apple ID or Google recovery email, MyGov account or other government services).

 12. Contact IDCARE for more help.
 IDCARE is Australia and New Zealand’s national identity and cyber support service.
 They provide a free and confidential support service for those impacted by scams, data breaches and identity theft.
 You can contact IDCARE on 1800 595 160.